 Though the boys will learn many Tenderfoot through Second Class requirements in their Boy Scout Handbook, the goal is not to advance their rank in one week.
 Our goal is to teach the basic Scout skills needed to function successfully in your troop while keeping them enthusiastic about the Scouting program.
-The program is designed as a half day program in the morning or afternoon, you specified time will be determined at the Monday Night pre-camp planning meeting.
+The program is designed as a half day program in the morning or afternoon, your specified time will be determined at the Monday Night pre-camp planning meeting.
 Please consider either option when discussing scheduling with your scouts.
 The highlight for the program is the overnighter on Thursday night.
-Please make sure to have your scouts bring a back pack and a tent for this great experience.
+Please make sure to have your scouts bring a back pack or at least a duffle and a troop tent for this great experience.